leonardoalvesprates/k8s/lab/rancher/terraform/ec2_rke2_rancher/readme.md

 +++ (pinned prefix, NSG and AWS Zone tf/vars.tf)

-+++ export the variables with a space at the begging of the prompt, that won't get in your shell history
++++ export the variables with a space at the begging of the prompt, that won't get that in your shell history

 ```
  export AWSKEY="<VALUE>"